larsreed/jsonschemadocs/README.md

     4. `"xifnot-variant" : "foo, bar, baz"`, like the previous, but a list of values are accepted here as well.

-    More below on how to define conditions.
+    More below on how to define conditions, as well as how to exclude tables/graph nodes and columns.

 # Producing documentation